 Much of the literature seems to indicate that there may be differences in water use between different warm-season grasses.
 These disparities likely stem from natural differences in mowing heights (e.g., St. Augustinegrass lawns versus bermudagrass golf turf), fertility, leaf architecture, etc. However, these differences have not been clearly documented in Florida work.

-In one study, Zazueta et al. (1999) found that when maintained under UF/IFAS recommendations, bahiagrass had 11 percent higher water use rates than St. Augustinegrass when well-watered, but that the two grasses had similar transpiration rates when under continual stress.
-A current UF/IFAS study is exploring the water use rates, under well-watered conditions, of several grasses including St. Augustinegrass and bahiagrass.
+In one study, Zazueta et al. (1999) found that when maintained under UF/IFAS recommendations, bahiagrass had 11% higher water use rates than St. Augustinegrass when well-watered, but the two grasses had similar transpiration rates when under continual stress.
+A current UF/IFAS study is exploring the water use rates under well-watered conditions of several grasses including St. Augustinegrass and bahiagrass.

-4. Do natives require less water?
+4. Do native species require less water?
 If so, when?

 A plant's indigenous status does not affect its fertilizer or irrigation requirements.
 There is no scientific evidence that native plants require less fertilizer and water than plants not native to Florida.
 To put it another way, residential and commercial landscapes are often very different from the native conditions where a plant originated, even if they are found in the same state.
-Additionally, a plant that was previously indigenous to a site may not be adapted to the location any longer, depending on the way the site has been altered.
-In a recent research study, Florida native shrubs required the same irrigation as non-natives (Scheiber et al. 2007).
-Fertilizer requirements have not been tested.
+In addition, a plant that was previously indigenous to a site may not be adapted to the location any longer, depending on the way the site has been altered.
+In a research study, Florida native shrubs required the same irrigation as non-native shrubs (Scheiber et al. 2007).
+Fertilizer requirements have not been investigated.

 5. Will planting another type of turfgrass automatically result in water savings?

-The scientific evidence seems to point to human behavior with regard to over-irrigation—not particular plants in the landscape—as the reason for much wasted irrigation water.
+The scientific evidence seems to point to human behavior with regard to over-irrigation — not particular plants in the landscape — as the reason for much wasted irrigation water.
 In addition, there is some evidence that in well-watered (i.e., sustained good quality) conditions, bahiagrass uses slightly more water than St. Augustinegrass.
 Thus, replacing St. Augustinegrass with bahiagrass will not likely reduce water needs for well-watered conditions.
-In addition to water, there are many other factors, such as maintenance level, diseases, and pests, that need to be considered related to a turfgrass change.
+In addition to water, there are many other factors, such as maintenance level, diseases, and pests, which need to be considered related to a turfgrass change.

 6. What is the proper way to irrigate?

-In practice, irrigation is often limited to specific days of the week by water management districts through most of Florida.
+In practice, irrigation is often limited to specific days of the week by water management districts or local governments through most of Florida.
 Thus, landscape plants may undergo varying levels of stress depending on specific site conditions and plant type.

 Ornamentals